elidickinson/shot-power-scraper/README.md

 1. Launches Chrome in headless mode to detect your system's actual user agent
 2. Finds something like: `Mozilla/5.0 ...
 HeadlessChrome/129.0.0.0 ...`
 3. Changes "HeadlessChrome" to just "Chrome"
-4. Saves this as your default user agent in `~/.shot-scraper/config.json`
+4. Saves this as your default user agent in `~/.config/shot-scraper/config.json`

 Now all your screenshots will use this normal-looking user agent automatically:

-    shot-scraper https://example.com  # Looks like regular Chrome, not headless shot-scraper --user-agent "Custom" https://example.com  # Override when needed
+    shot-scraper https://example.com  # Uses stealth + custom user agent
+    shot-scraper --user-agent "Custom" https://example.com  # Override when needed

-**Why this matters**: Many sites block or serve different content to headless browsers.
-With this setting, your automated screenshots appear to come from a regular user's browser.
+**The combination of nodriver's built-in stealth + proper user agent makes this tool significantly more effective than standard automation frameworks at bypassing bot detection.**

 ### Cloudflare Bypass
 Automatic detection and bypassing of Cloudflare challenges: